celestiaorg/celestia-specs/rationale/distributing_rewards.md

 The scheme presented here is an incarnation of Cosmos' [F1 fee distribution scheme](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/fee_distribution/f1_fee_distr.pdf).
 F1 has the nice property of being approximation-free and, with proper implementation details, can be highly efficient with state usage and completely iteration-free in all cases.

-Naively, when considering a single block, the reward that should be given to a delegator with stake $x$, who's delegating to a validator with total voting power $n$, whose reward in that block is $T$, is:
+Naively, when considering a single block, the reward that should be given to a delegator with stake $x$, who is delegating to a validator with total voting power $n$, whose reward in that block is $T$, is:

 $$
 \text{naive reward} = x \frac{T}{n}